 In 1973, Bushenyi District was created out of Mbarara.
 In 1995 Ntungamo District was created and in 2002, the sub-county of Itojo, formerly part of Mbarara, was added to Ntungamo District.
 In 2005, the boundary was significantly reduced and the district was further split into three other district Local Governments namely, Isingiro (comprised of Bukanga and Isingiro counties), Kiruhura (comprised of Nyabushozi and Kazo counties) and Ibanda (comprised of Ibanda County).

 The sub-division left the current Mbarara with three counties of Kashari, Rwampara and Mbarara municipality.
 Recently, in August 2015, Parliament passed a resolution to create Rwampara District out of Mbarara District, effective 1st July 2019.
-Based on that decision, Mbarara District boundaries will further be altered to include Kashari County and Mbarara Municipality.
+Based on that decision, Rwampara District was created on 1st July 2019 and Mbarara District boundaries were further altered to remain with Kashari County and Mbarara Municipality.

 The district was named after its municipal center, the city of Mbarara, where the district headquarters is located.
 It is said that the word ‘Mbarara’ is derived from a common type of grass in Mbarara known as ‘emburara’